aleparedes/static-content-distribution/README.md

 Before you start, you need the following:
 - AWS Command Line Interface installed and configured with the AWS environment you want to deploy to
 - Terraform installed
+- Go is installed
+- Terratest is installed
 - This repository cloned
 ### Configuration
 Edit the *terraform/config.tf* and set you desired configuration for: